Boly:Welch 101 – The Winning Guide to Informational Interviews

 Before the interview:

-You want to seem eager and interested in your exchanges, so stay on top of messages.
+You want to seem eager and interested in your exchanges, so stay on top of emails.
 Respond promptly and professionally.

 The purpose of setting up an informational interview is to gather information about what you need to succeed in your career field, learn about a new field, or just to hear about a personal journey.
 The most important thing to remember about this process is that you’re not scheduling an interview to get a job offer; the primary purpose of an informational interview is — as advertised — information.